 Teaching children numbers in Spanish is fairly easy, so you might wonder why you would ever put a young child in front of a computer screen to play a game to learn to count.
-Spanish number games online or in apps can be a useful supplement to hands-on learning for several reasons.
+However, online Spanish number games or apps can be a useful supplement to hands-on learning for several reasons.

 Often children who learn to count in a second language are memorizing the sounds, but are not really associating the sound with a number of objects.
 Many Spanish number games online let children practice one-to-one correspondence, so that they are learning the concept that the sound represents.

-Finally, well-made Spanish number games, either online or as apps, are high-interest and hold a child’s attention.
+Finally, well-made Spanish number games are high-interest and hold a child’s attention.
 This means kids play long enough to learn from the native speaker audio, the additional language in the game, and the presentation of math concepts.

 Spanish Number Games

-PBS offers a variety of activities online and several of them are Spanish number games.
+PBS offers a variety of number games in Spanish.

 These games are very well made and will appeal to kids who are learning their numbers and basic number concepts.
 These are just a few of the Spanish number games available.